lwouis/sudoku-solver/README.md

 * Download dependencies by running `npm install`
 * Run the web app by running `npm start`

+# Solver correctness (i.e. datasets, unit tests, etc)

+You can play around with the unit tests and datasets bundled with the project by:

+* Decompressing the dataset files: `unzip dataset.zip` (~140MB compressed / ~610MB uncompressed)
+* Run unit tests with `npm test`

+# Developping the UI

-Optionally, you can play around with the unit tests and datasets bundled with the project by running `npm test`.
-I also used Storybook.js to develop the UI, so you can play with that by running `npm run storybook`
+I used Storybook.js to develop the UI, so you can play with that by running `npm run storybook`